base/base/crates/op-succinct/op-succinct-proposer/README.md

 cargo run --bin server --release
 ```

+## Cost Estimator

+To run the cost estimator as if it was a full workload, follow the doc [here](./COST_ESTIMATOR.md).

 ## Misc

 To fetch an existing proof from the prover network and save it locally run: